California Approves Energy Standards for Televisions

 Always a trailblazer for green policies, California today approved a policy that will put in place efficiency regulations for televisions.
 These regulations have become necessary thanks to liquid-crystal display and plasma high-definition TVs, which use more than three times as much power as their old-fashioned counterparts.

-Once again, rules don’t apply to the rich
+Once again, rules don’t get started to the rich

 I understand that the reason for the cutoff is that it’s impossible to make 60-inch plasma TVs that would fit the energy standards.
 However, if California is already placing restrictions on the types of TVs people can buy, why make the exception?
 Why is it OK for people to use inefficient televisions just because they are huge?